 Spiced Variation for a Pecan Pie Dip

-A mild dusting of cinnamon can transform the dip into a holiday showstopper.
+A light dusting of cinnamon on top can transform the dip into a holiday favorite, making it perfect for cool autumn nights or winter gatherings.

 Bourbon-Infused Twist on a Pecan Pie Dip